 Tip: Just below Major’s Hill Park is the historic ByWard Market area.
-Stroll around this vibrant neighbourhood and soak up urban tulip art while you explore boutiques, restaurants and cafés.
+Stroll around this vibrant neighbourhood, find its hidden courtyards and explore boutiques, restaurants and cafés.

 Parliament of Canada

 The most iconic spot in Ottawa for a postcard-worthy Tulip Festival pic is on Parliament Hill.
-Get up close to Centre Block and get a really low angle to snap a pic of the blooming tulips with the neo-gothic Peace Tower in the background.
+Get up close to Centre Block and as low an angle as you can to snap a photo of the blooming tulips with the neo-gothic Peace Tower in the background.
 Perhaps try to get all those elements into a selfie?

-Tip: Stop by on a Wednesday between noon and 1:00 p.m. and you’ll see hundreds of people doing yoga on the lawn in front of Parliament – another great photo opp (weather permitting)!
+Tip: Stop by on a Wednesday between noon and 1:00 p.m. and you might see hundreds of people doing yoga on the lawn in front of Parliament (weather permitting) – another great photo opp!

 Along the Rideau Canal

 Tip: Try to time your photo to capture a variety of activities along with the tulips.
-You might catch cyclists, runners or rollerbladers on the pathways, or kayakers, standup paddleboarders and other boaters on the Rideau Canal.
+You might see cyclists, runners or rollerbladers on the pathways, or kayakers, standup paddleboarders and other boaters on the Rideau Canal.

 Tip: Bring fully charged camera batteries and lots of space on your memory cards.
 Don’t underestimate how many photos you’ll want to take of the irresistible landscapes in the city!

-To get the most out of your festival visit, see our page Different ways to experience the beautiful Tulip Festival in Ottawa.
+To get the most out of your festival visit, see our page Best ways to experience glorious tulips in Ottawa.